murchandamus/bips/bip-update-process.md

 omissions in the specification, add test vectors for edge cases, or address other issues discovered as the BIP is being adopted.

-A Proposed BIP can only move to Active or Closed.
+A Proposed BIP can only move to Deployed or Closed.
 Any necessary changes to the specification should be minimal and interfere as little as possible with ongoing adoption.
 If a Proposed BIP is found to need substantial functional changes, it may be preferable to move it to Closed[^new-BIP], and to start a new BIP with the changes instead.
 Otherwise, it could cause confusion as to what being compliant with the BIP means.

-#### Active
+#### Deployed

-A settled[^settled] BIP may be advanced to Active upon request by any community member with evidence that the idea described in the BIP is in active use.
+A settled[^settled] BIP may be advanced to Deployed upon request by any community member with evidence that the idea described in the BIP is in active use.
 Such evidence includes for example: two or more projects having deployed support for the BIP in mainnet software releases, a soft fork proposal’s activation criteria having been met on the network, or rough consensus for the BIP having been demonstrated.